platformsh/platformsh-docs/src/administration/web.md

 Everything you can do with the management console you can also achieve with the  [CLI (Command Line Interface)](/development/cli.md).

-> Platform.sh recently launched a new web management console.
-This documentation refers to the new console.
-To access the legacy user interface select the user drop-down in the top right and click `Legacy` under the "Console mode" option.
-[Documentation for the legacy interface](https://pr-1068-yzlkgby-t2llqeifuhpzg.eu.platform.sh/administration/web.html) is still available until it is fully retired.

 ## Environment List

 From your project's main page, each of the environments are available from the pull-down menu `ENVIRONMENT` at the top of the page.